discordjs/guide/guide/voice/voice-broadcasts.md

 ## Key takeaways

-There are some things to be aware of with broadcasts, this section will help you to understand them.
+There are some specific things to be aware of with broadcasts.
+This section will help you to understand them.

 ### VoiceBroadcast
 - Can be created with `client.voice.createBroadcast()` when you're going to be playing the same audio across more than one `VoiceConnection`.